 AAPPL Language Proficiency Asssessment

-Teachers regularly assess student progress towards language proficiency.
+Teachers regularly assess student progress toward language proficiency.

 To assist with tracking progress and identifying areas for improvement, students in grades 2-6 take the AAPPL assessment once a year.
 This untimed, computer-based test assesses students' ability to produce and understand language in the four modes of communication (listening, speaking, reading, and writing).